microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 # Petit FatFs on a Memory Card with PIC18F56Q71

 [Petit FatFs](http://elm-chan.org/fsw/ff/00index_p.html) is a lightweight, open-source library for File Allocation Table (FAT) file systems.
-This example features a memory card interface and implements the Petit FatFs library to access the FAT file system on the card with the PIC18F56Q71 microcontroller.
+This example features a memory card interface and implements the Petit FatFs library to access the FAT file system on the card via the PIC18F56Q71 microcontroller.

 ## Related Examples